IHTM14144 - Annual exemption: roll over provisions

-Any part of the annual exemption which is not used in the tax year is carried forward (rolled-over) into the next tax year and can be used in that year only.
-It cannot be used in a later year.
-Accordingly, in applying the annual exemption
+Any part of the annual exemption which is not used in the tax year is carried forward (rolled-over) into the next tax year.
+It can only be carried forward to the next year and cannot be used in any later years.
+The annual exemption should be applied in the following order

 • use the annual exemption for the current year first